buda-base/pecha-printer/README.md

 # poti-maker
-Standalone app to create ready to print "poti" (tibetan book).
+Standalone app converting a pdf into a ready to print "poti", or print-master.